mrvisser/protoframe/README.md

 ### Connectors

-There are 3 types of connectors offered:

-- `ProtoframeSubscriber`: A connector that can only subscribe to `tell` messages being sent from a publisher
-- `Protoframepublisher`: A connector that can only publish `tell` messages to a subscribing iframe or parent
+The connector allows 2-way communication between a page and its iframe.
 For example, we have a page that wishes to use an iframe as a "cache" server:

 **Iframe:**